40 Worst Breakfasts to Eat After 40

 Pop-Tarts are undeniably good.
 The only issue?
 They're also undeniably bad for your body.
 The toaster pastries contain high-fructose corn syrup, bleached flour, and artificial flavors, and just one has nearly 200 calories and 15 grams of sugar.
 Yikes.

 If most people could eat a bagel and cream cheese every morning, they probably would.
 The issue is that combining all those empty carbs with a sugary spread is only going to raise your blood sugar levels.
 Instead, if you're going to choose a carb, make it a whole grain, then use a better-for-you topping like hummus and avocado.

-Bacon is horrible for a whole lot of reasons.
-Not only does the processed meat put you at risk of heart disease because of all the fat and cholesterol it contains, but it’s also listed as a possible carcinogen by the World Health Organization.
-In fact, eating 50 grams of processed meat — which would be four strips of bacon — every day can increase the risk of colorectal cancer alone by 18 percent.
+It's better if you skip bacon for a whole lot of reasons.
+Not only does the processed meat put you at risk of heart disease because of all the fat and cholesterol it contains, but it's also listed as a possible carcinogen by the World Health Organization.
+In fact, eating 50 grams of processed meat—which would be four strips of bacon—every day can increase the risk of colorectal cancer alone by 18 percent.
 Instead, ditch the bacon and make a healthier plant-based version instead using tempeh, mushrooms, or even eggplant.

 While some breakfast sandwiches can fuel you, the typical combo will do the exact opposite.
 Starting your day with bacon or sausage, egg, and cheese will fill your body with unhealthy fats and loads of cholesterol, not to mention those dangers that come from eating processed meat on the daily.

 Pancakes always taste delicious, but they're not the healthiest breakfast choice by any means.
 The refined white flour is bad for your health due to its lack of nutrients and ability to cause blood sugar spikes, and slathering a stack with butter and syrup is basically the equivalent of eating a sugary dessert.